tstullich/cuda-pt/README.md

 Welcome to the source code page of gamma, the hybrid path tracer.
 For build instructions see the section below and for more general information visit the wiki.

+_Gamma is still a work in progress and the code is currently not ready for a release.
+Please be aware of this fact when checking out the code._

 # Build Instructions
 Make sure to have the following dependencies installed somewhere on your system: